Salivary Glands Long Essays

 • Replacement of missing teeth

-• Replacement of ill-fitted denture
+• Replacement of ill-fitted dentures

 • Treatment of caries and periodontal problems